ion-bueno/pyspark-databricks-wind-prediction/README.md

-# pyspark-databricks-wind-prediction
-Wind energy prediction employing PySpark in Databricks.
+# Wind energy prediction with PySpark in Databricks